folio-org/mod-circulation/doc/circulationrules.md

 This is an example for a complete priority line:

-`policy: number-of-criteria, criterium (t, s, c, b, a, m, g), last-line`
+`priority: number-of-criteria, criterium (t, s, c, b, a, m, g), last-line`

 For compatibility with former versions a priority line may contain only the seven criterium types: